Updated: Mar 30

 International students who want to do the contests can go for CML, OML, Perennial Math and MathLeague.org

 Contests you can register through schools: MOEMS, Math League, Noetic, AMC and APSMO.

 As you know I'm an Online Math Tutor.
-I train kids for all Elementary School Math Competitions.
+I train Elementary students for math competitions.
 To know more about me and how I work click here.

 If you'd like me to coach your kid for any of the above-mentioned competitions email me @ firstname.lastname@example.org

 If you found this post useful please give it a thumbs up and share it with your friends